Gabrielle Union Sizzles In Red Crop Top And Celebrates Happy Hour

 Actress and America’s Got Talent judge Gabrielle Union isn’t afraid to flaunt her insane body on Instagram for her 14.2 million followers.
 The babe recently shared a triple Instagram update that had her followers drooling — and smiling at her evident joy.

 In the first snap in the series, Union stared straight at the camera with a huge smile on her face.
 Her hair was down in loose waves and she had a cap on her head.
 She rocked a bright red cropped tank with white lettering on it and a pair of jeans, leaving a sliver of her toned stomach exposed.
-She kept the vibe super casual by topping the cropped tank with an oversized plaid button-down shirt for a cozy look.
+She kept the vibe super-casual by topping the cropped tank with an oversized plaid button-down shirt for a cozy look.
 Her hands were raised straight in the air and she explained to her followers in the caption that she had managed to get off work early.

 In the second snap in the shot, Union shared a more serious look with her eager followers.
 She rocked the same outfit, but the more closely cropped snap featured a serious expression.
 One of her hands was in the pocket of her jeans, tugging them down slightly and exposing even more of her stomach.